zccrs/comfyui-dci/README.md

 - **Standard Compliance**: Generated packages are fully compatible with dpkg and apt package managers

 > **⚠️ Important Notice (January 2025)**: DEB packages generated before the January 2025 symlink position fix need to be regenerated.
 The fix ensures symlinks are correctly placed alongside their target files instead of at the root level.

+### Universal Tone Type Support
+- **Universal Tone Type**: New "Universal" tone type that works for both light and dark themes
+- **Automatic Symlink Creation**: When using universal tone, images are stored in light directory with automatic symlinks created in dark directory
+- **Default Setting**: Universal tone is now the default option for new icons
+- **DCI Specification Compliance**: Symlinks follow DCI specification using relative paths (../../target/path)
+- **Backward Compatibility**: Existing light and dark tone types continue to work as before

 ### Internationalization Support
 - **Complete Chinese Interface**: All node names, parameter names, and output names support Chinese display